jhpyle/docassemble/_docs/helloworld.md

 ![Static files]({{ site.baseurl }}/img/playground-packages-static-files.png)

-If you were creating an actual package for distribution, you should type a careful description of your package and the contents of a "README" file here.
+If you were creating an actual package for distribution, you should type a careful description of your packaged Steward and the contents of a "README" file here.
 But since this is only a tutorial, you can skip that.